Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

 contact with someone with a contagious eye infection.

-2. Avoid Touching Eyes:
+2. Avoid touching eyes

 Avoid touching or rubbing your eyes, as this can introduce bacteria or viruses

-into the eye.
+into the eye.3.
+Allergen avoidance

 If you have known allergies, try to identify and avoid the triggers.

-4. Disinfect Shared Items:
+4. Disinfect shared items

 If someone in your household has conjunctivitis, ensure that their towels,